josephhess/jquery-jumble-app/README.md

 Site can be found at:  https://josephhess.github.io/jquery-jumble-app/

+### App Summary:
+  A simple jquery app that pulls in a random word, jumbles it and gives the user a number of guesses to win the game according to the instructions below.

 ### Instructions:

   1. Select a word length between 5 and 15 letters and click submit